Stained Glass Window Cookies

 Would not make this again.

 Horrible!!
 I followed the recipe exactly and the dough was like glue, stuck to everything!!
-What a shame I counted on this recipe because I misplaced my usual one and gonna have to miss my friends cookie party! one star
+What a shame I counted on this recipe because I misplaced my usual one and gonna have to miss my friends cookie party!
+1 star